CURRICULUM – Key Stage 5 – Years 12 & 13

 |Studying A Levels: Students following an A level pathway will typically study 3 A levels with the additional opportunity to study for the Extended Project Qualification or Level 3 Core Maths Certificate||

-Studying Level 3 Applied General or Technical qualifications (single, double and triple awards are available): Students following a vocational pathway will typically study 1 double award and 1 single award (the equivalent of 3 A levels)
+Studying Level 3 Applied General or Technical qualifications (single, double and triple awards are available).

 Academic Guidelines: We make great efforts to ensure that you embark on courses that most accurately match your ability, qualifications and aspirations.
 Typically, students will choose 3 A Levels or equivalent which they will study over two years.